New Auditor General elected | Politics | Vietnam+ (VietnamPlus)

 Vu Hai Ha, member of the Party Central Committee, was elected as a member of the National Assembly Standing Committee and Chairman of the National Assembly's Foreign Affairs Committee at the 11th session of the 14th legislature.

-InfographicChairman of National Assembly's Committee on Sci-Tech and Environment Le Quang Huy

-Le Quang Huy, member of the Party Central Committee, was elected as a member of the National Assembly Standing Committee and Chairman of the National Assembly's Committee on Science, Technology and Environment during the 11th session of the 14th legislature.
+Vo Thi Anh Xuan, member of the Party Central Committee, was elected as Vice State President of Vietnam at the 11th session of the 14th National Assembly on April 6 in Hanoi.

 InfographicImprints of Vietnamese Government in 2016 – 2021 tenure